MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Az.Sql.md

 Removes an Azure SQL Database server.

 ### [Remove-AzSqlServerActiveDirectoryAdministrator](Remove-AzSqlServerActiveDirectoryAdministrator.md)
-Removes an Azure AD administrator for SQL Server.
+Removes a Microsoft Entra administrator for SQL Server.

 ### [Remove-AzSqlServerAudit](Remove-AzSqlServerAudit.md)
 Removes the auditing settings of an Azure SQL server.